-If you’re packing for a babymoon before your first child arrives, or your newborn is already here and you’re starting to dream about that first family vacation to Disney World, you may want to pick up or download some reading material that helps prepare you for this exciting new chapter in your life.
+If you’re anticipating the arrival of your first baby, or your newborn is already here and you’re starting to dream about that first family vacation to Disney World, you may want to pick up or download some reading material that helps prepare you for this exciting new chapter in your life.
 Here are our picks for the best books for expecting parents and new parents.

 Best Books for Expecting Moms